aristek/react-native-template/template/README.md

 - Libs for gestures: react-native-gesture-handler
 - Libs for styles: react-native-safe-area-context

-Eslint and Typescript are set up in company code style, also Plop File Generator is integrated.
+Eslint and Typescript are set up in company code style, Plop File Generator and husky hooks is integrated.

+**Please, reinstall husky after git initialization**

 ### Project Architecture